 Computational Fluid Dynamics

-CFD numerical analysis is a powerful tool employed by our Target division engineers to design, optimize and verify different components of ESS Target and its components in which complex fluids flows are involved.
+CFD numerical analysis is a powerful tool employed by our Target division engineers to design, optimize and verify ESS Target and its components in which complex fluids flows are involved.
 Transient and steady state simulations are solved for compressible and incompressible flows by employing RANS, LES, DES or RSM turbulence models.
 Solid-fluid mechanical interaction and heat transfer calculations are also solved by developing CFD models allowing us to obtain temperature profiles evolution for normal operation and accidental scenarios.

 By means of large-scale FE models static structural, buckling, harmonic and seismic analysis are performed of the different components of the Target.
 It is necessary to verify all structural components (target vessel, shaft’s outer shroud…) in accordance with the applicable mechanical rules (RCC-MRx, ASME, …).